gambiolo/tainted-transparency/index.md

 ### open source / transparency / inclusivity / diversity

-Glass is hard and transparent, but can easily break in pieces and we wish to have avoid all the dramamatic fractals with Joi Ito having to resign from the medialab etc...
-Using media and academia to hide the truth creates more conspiracies than ever. kids are watching.
+Glass is hard and transparent, but can easily break in pieces and we wish to have avoid all the dramamatic fractals with Joi Ito hwho had to resign from his positin as Director...he did not deserve it, but by protecting Epstein actions and beeing backed by 70% male students from academia just shows you what academia needs to decolonize before wanting to "change the world" or we might encounter more and more conspiracy theories and anti-science narrative. kids are watching.

 ![Screen Shot 2021-08-14 at 10 44 38 AM](https://user-images.githubusercontent.com/86488172/129442592-a1adca7c-49f5-470a-ab03-dec9f3097628.png)